 Multi-year program includes comprehensive guidance and counseling for parents and students to facilitate career awareness and college admissions.

 - PreACT and ACT instruction and on-site testing

 - Career Assessment Program

-- Community-Based Work Experience opportunity with professional job coaches
+- Work Based Experience (WBE) opportunity to engage in practical offsite work experience with professional job coaches

 - College Experience Trips